plataan/BC-DevOps-CI-CD-Workshop/readme.md

 ![](Docs/image-4.png)

-In the project navigate to the Repos -> Files area, click Import and enter [https://dev.azure.com/businesscentralapps/HelloWorld/_git/HelloWorld](https://dev.azure.com/businesscentralapps/HelloWorld/_git/HelloWorld) (or HelloWorld.AppSource for the AppSource version) in the Clone URL field.
-The sample repository is also available on github
+In the project navigate to the Repos -> Files area, click Import and enter [https://github.com/plataan/BC-HelloWorld](https://github.com/plataan/BC-HelloWorld) (or BC-HelloWorld.AppSource for the AppSource version) in the Clone URL field.
-here: [https://github.com/BusinessCentralApps/HelloWorld](https://github.com/BusinessCentralApps/HelloWorld) (add .AppSource for AppSource).

 ![](Docs/image-5.png)